Pike County School District

 The Pike County School District is a public school district in Pike County, Georgia, United States, based in Zebulon.
 It serves the communities of Concord, Hilltop, Meansville, Molena, Williamson, and Zebulon.
-Michael Duncan, Ed.D. is the superintendent of schools.
+Michael Duncan is the superintendent of schools.

 Schools

 The Pike County School District has a Pre-K building, two elementary schools, one middle school, a ninth grade academy and two high schools.
 Zebulon High School ranks in the bottom 1% of Georgia schools according to the Georgia Governor's Office of Student Achievement.